fernandobrito/stock_checker/README.md

 There is a class `Parser` that goes into each individual product webpage.
 All the data  we need from a product (colors, sizes, prices and stock status) is already stored in a JSON format on the page. `Converter` converts this complicated JSON into a data structure (`Product` and `Item`) easier to work with, removing unnecessary attributes.
 This simpler data structure is stored in a file, and later retrieved (`Storage`), to be checked for modifications (`Comparator`).
 In case something has changed, a report is generated (`Report`) and an email is sent with the URL ofthe report (`Mailer`).

+By default, prices from SportsDirect are in GBP, but it can be changed on the website.
+We send cookies on the `Parser` to have prices in EUR.

 ## Installation